awsdocs/amazon-dynamodb-developer-guide/doc_source/example-batch-operations-net-doc-model.md

-# Example: Batch Operations Using AWS SDK for \.NET Document Model API<a name="example-batch-operations-net-doc-model"></a>
+# Example: Batch Operations Using the AWS SDK for \.NET Document Model API<a name="example-batch-operations-net-doc-model"></a>

 **Topics**
 + [Example: Batch Write Using AWS SDK for \.NET Document Model](#example-batchwrite-NetDocumentAPI)

-## Example: Batch Write Using AWS SDK for \.NET Document Model<a name="example-batchwrite-NetDocumentAPI"></a>
+## Example: Batch Write Using the AWS SDK for \.NET Document Model<a name="example-batchwrite-NetDocumentAPI"></a>

- The following C\# code example illustrates single table and multi\-table batch write operations\.
+ The following C\# code example illustrates single-table and multi\-table batch write operations\.
 The example performs the following tasks:
-+ To illustrate a single table batch write, it adds two items to the ProductCatalog table\.
++ Illustrate a single table batch write.
+It adds two items to the ProductCatalog table\.
-+ To illustrate a multi\-table batch write, it adds an item to both the Forum and Thread tables and deletes and item from the Thread table\.
++ Illustrate a multi\-table batch write.
+It adds an item to both the Forum and Thread tables and deletes an item from the Thread table\.

-If you followed the steps in [Creating Tables and Loading Sample Data](SampleData.md), you already have the ProductCatalog, Forum and Thread tables created\.
+If you followed the steps in [Creating Tables and Loading Sample Data](SampleData.md), you already have the ProductCatalog, Forum, and Thread tables created\.
 You can also create these sample tables programmatically\.
 For more information, see [Creating Example Tables and Uploading Data Using the AWS SDK for \.NET](AppendixSampleDataCodeDotNET.md)\.
-For step\-by\-step instructions to test the following sample, see [\.NET Code Samples](CodeSamples.DotNet.md)\.
+For step\-by\-step instructions to test the following example, see [\.NET Code Samples](CodeSamples.DotNet.md)\.

 **Example**